rust-lang/rust-by-example/src/trait/disambiguating.md

 }

 fn main() {
-    let form = Form{
+    let form = Form {
         username: "rustacean".to_owned(),
         age: 28,
     };

     // If you uncomment this line, you'll get an error saying
     // "multiple `get` found".
 Because, after all, there are multiple methods
     // named `get`.
     // println!("{}", form.get());